 Explain how attending would help or influence your studies and your future career.

-To access the application, please copy and paste the link below into your browser.
+To access the application, please click or copy and paste the link below into your browser.
 If you have trouble accessing the link, please try on a different wifi network, or email us at email@example.com.You will receive a confirmation email within 24 hours.